-Over 26 million Americans do not have health insurance of any kind while almost half of nonelderly adults have inadequate insurance with high deductibles and significant out-of-pocket costs.
+More than 27 million Americans do not have health insurance of any kind.
+A further 43% of non-elderly adults have inadequate insurance, which may have high deductibles or other significant out-of-pocket costs.
 In the meantime, health care costs and rates of medical debt continue to rise.
 It is more important than ever for states to require that all hospitals provide comprehensive financial assistance for hospital care.

-The Affordable Care Act requires certain nonprofit hospitals with 501(c)(3) tax-exempt status to provide certain community benefits, including financial assistance for low-income patients.
-26 CFR §1.501(r) ("501(r)") requirements include establishing a written Financial Assistance Policy (FAP) and a written Emergency Medical Care Policy.
+The Affordable Care Act requires nonprofit hospitals with 501(c)(3) tax-exempt status to provide certain community benefits, including financial assistance for low-income patients.
+Requirements under 26 CFR §1.501(r) ("501(r)" include establishing a written Financial Assistance Policy (FAP) and a written Emergency Medical Care Policy.
 However, these requirements apply only to nonprofit hospitals, and the ACA and its implementing regulations do not specify minimum standards or eligibility criteria for this financial assistance.
 If a nonprofit hospital fails to comply with these requirements, the patient does not have a private right of action under the statute to seek redress for noncompliance, as only the IRS can enforce these requirements.

-States have the authority to fill this gap by passing state laws that add financial assistance protections which supplement the ACA, or to strengthen their existing laws which preceded the ACA.
-This report provides a brief overview of the financial assistance laws in each of the 50 states and the District of Columbia, and looks at the level of financial assistance mandated, or not, in each jurisdiction.
+States have the authority to fill this gap by passing state laws that add financial assistance protections that supplement the ACA or by strengthening their existing laws that preceded the ACA.
+This report provides a brief overview of the financial assistance laws in each of the 50 states and the District of Columbia and looks at the level of financial assistance, if any, mandated in each jurisdiction.

-Ten states have enacted laws that require hospitals to provide a broad spectrum of free and discount care for patients under specific eligibility standards, primarily based on income.
+Twelve states have enacted laws that require hospitals to provide a broad spectrum of free and discount care for patients under specific eligibility standards, primarily based on income.
 In states that do not have a comprehensive financial assistance requirement for all hospitals, other programs may provide some assistance.
 Some states have enacted comprehensive financial assistance laws but only for nonprofit or publicly funded hospitals.
-Others require certain hospitals to provide assistance to specific low-income patients in exchange for a Certificate of Need to build or expand their facilities.
-There are still many states, however, that have little or no financial assistance requirements or guidelines for hospitals caring for uninsured or underinsured low-income patients.
+Others require certain hospitals to financially assist some low-income patients in exchange for a Certificate of Need to build or expand facilities.
+There are still many states, however, that have few or no guidelines for hospitals caring for patients who may not be able to pay.

-States that seek to strengthen their policies and protect more low-income consumers from excessive medical debt can turn to examples in states such as California, Connecticut, Illinois, Maryland and Washington which have adopted strong financial assistance laws.
-At a minimum, states should mandate that all hospitals develop a comprehensive policy addressing free and discount care with clear minimum eligibility criteria for uninsured and underinsured patients, and a summary of the type of assistance that is available.
+States that seek to strengthen their policies and protect more low-income consumers from excessive medical debt can turn to examples in states such as California, Connecticut, Illinois, Maryland, and Washington, which have adopted strong financial assistance laws.
+At a minimum, states should mandate that all hospitals develop a comprehensive policy addressing free and discount care with clear minimum eligibility criteria for uninsured and underinsured patients and a summary of the type of assistance that is available.

 The National Consumer Law Center's Model Medical Debt Protection Act provides model statutory language to accomplish these goals.

-Stronger financial assistance laws and implementation of these laws can help reduce medical debt for low-income patients.
-While there are many other steps that policymakers can take to address medical debt, financial assistance laws mitigate medical debt for vulnerable consumers by protecting low-income patients from unaffordable hospital bills.
+Stronger financial assistance laws and enforcement can help reduce medical debt for low-income patients.
+While there are many other steps that policymakers can take to address medical debt, financial assistance laws mitigate medical debt by protecting low-income patients from unaffordable hospital bills.